CaptainProton42/SphereScaper/README.md

 {{ site.beginInfoBoxTitle }}
 Which Software Should You Use?
 {{ site.endInfoBoxTitle }}
-I am doing all the grid generation in Blender, mainly because Blender's `bmesh` [module](https://docs.blender.org/api/current/bmesh.html) is a breeze to work with and already has most operations (like removing edges, subdividing faces, etc.) defined.
-Of course, you can do this using whichever software or tool you want and even directly in-engine for grid generation on the fly.
+I am doing all the grid generation in Blender, mainly because Blender's `bmesh` [module](https://docs.blender.org/api/current/bmesh.html) is a breeze to work with and already has most operations (like removing edges, subdividing faces, etc.) implemented.
+Of course, you can do all this using whichever software or tool you prefer (and even directly in-engine if you want to do the grid generation in real-time).
 {{ site.endInfoBox }}

-Below is an image of our starting icosphere in Blender:
+Below is an image of our icosphere in Blender:

 {{ site.beginFigure }}
 <img src="assets/icosphere.png" width="50%">